snowjaguar625/nodebestpractices/README.md

 **TL;DR:** Handling async errors in callback style is probably the fastest way to hell (a.k.a the pyramid of doom).
 The best gift you can give to your code is using a reputable promise library or async-await instead which enables a much more compact and familiar code syntax like try-catch

-**Otherwise:** Node.js callback style, function(err, response), is a promising way to un-maintainable code due to the mix of error handling with casual code, excessive nesting, and awkward coding patterns
+**Otherwise:** Node.js callback style, function(err, response), is a promising way to un-maintainable code due to the mix of error handling with casual code, excessive nesting and awkward coding patterns

 🔗 [**Read More: avoiding callbacks**](/sections/errorhandling/asyncerrorhandling.md)